mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 ### Local Minima

 The cost function of a neural network is nonconvex, it presents a single global minimum and a large number of local minima.
-The proliferation of local minima is not problematic due to the "non-identifiability" of neural networks.
+The proliferation of local minima is not problematic due to the *non-identifiability* of neural networks.
-The "non-identifiability" property declares that altering model's parameters by scaling or permutating them returns an equivalent neural model.
+The *non-identifiability* property declares that altering model's parameters by scaling or permutating them returns an equivalent neural model.
 Therefore, equivalent models produce local minima that have equivalent cost values on the loss function.
-However, it becomes challenging when the cost value of a big number of local minima deviate strongly from the cost value of the global minimum, i.e. when the cost value of local minima is much greater than the global loss.
+However, it becomes challenging when the cost value of a big number of local minima deviate strongly from the cost value of the global minimum.
 In this case, the learning process cannot generalize well to new data that was not involved in the training process. <br />

 **Mitigation Techniques.**